BiagioAntonelli/SNcGAN/README.md

 ### **Live demo: [http://adeel.io/sncgan/](http://adeel.io/sncgan/)**
 #### Spectral Norm + Conditional GAN

+This repo contains code for the MLP18' class project at the University of Edinburgh.

 This is a hard fork of [@minhnhat93's](https://github.com/minhnhat93) TensorFlow Spectral Normalization GAN implementation available at: https://github.com/minhnhat93/tf-SNDCGAN.
 A number of improvements have been made, including the addition of conditioning.

 The GAN architecture is depicted here: